MasonMcGrail/MasonMcGrail.github.io/misc/credit_system.md

 This system is meant to incentivize you to do more of what you think that you should be doing.
 Each person's goals and priorities are different, and additional ways to earn credits can be made to achieve them.

 For example, I included **Sleeping regularly** as a way to earn credits because I was struggling to commit to going to bed at a reasonable hour.
-Now that I'm rewarded in some way for it, I find it much easier, and I rarely turn in very late.
+Now that I'm rewarded in some way for it, I find it much easier, and I rarely turn in very late these days.

 ### B.1.
 When you're not paid by the hour